jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Lessons

 The boy is so nice.
-I ask him to get his shopping list from the store.
+I ask him to get this shopping list from the store.

 "I can't read ma'am".

 "Can't read?"
 I say back.
 Everyone should read.
 How can you work if you can't read.
 I'll teach you.
 We'll do it together."

 I'm teaching him his letters.
 He sits beside me at the kitchen table, sounding out words like any child would.
 Eager.
 Bright.
 Over days.
-It feels natural to help him learn.
+It feels good to help him learn.
 He takes to it well.

 Hugh comes in.
 Watches us.
 His face darkens.